-Once a baby is ready to start solid foods, families may choose one of three feeding routes: feeding babies store-bought baby foods, following baby-led weaning guidelines, or making their own baby food from scratch.
-If you're curious about making your own baby food in particular can be intimidating, since you want to make sure you're making foods that are both nutritious and safe, which can be easier said than done.
+Once a baby is ready to start solid foods, families have three main options: feeding babies store-bought baby foods, following baby-led weaning guidelines, or making their own baby food from scratch.
+Many families dabble in all three routes — but making your own baby food in particular can be intimidating, since you want to make sure you're making foods that are both nutritious and safe, which can be easier said than done.

 Why Should I Make My Own Baby Food?